Read the comic and try to guess the meaning of the idiom 'a ton of.'

 1 ton = 2,000 pounds (910 kilograms)

-The idiom "a ton of" doesn't mean that we're talking about 2,000 pounds of something.
+The idiom "a ton of" doesn't mean that there is actually 2,000 pounds of something.
 It's simply used as a way to emphasize or exaggerate the amount of something.

 The idiom can be used to talk about anything (e.g., hugs, strawberries, happiness, cars)